How to Build a Home Gym Featuring the Hydra

 Add whatever you need to blast the tunes, track your progress (PR board, anyone?), or add personality and style.
 We're quite partial to the Bells of Steel Flag.
 All the cool kids have it.

 Now that you know how to plan and build your perfect home or garage gym, let's dive into why the Hydra Rack and Attachments are worthy of consideration.
 Only the best for you, pal!
 The Hydra rack comes in a variety of styles, heights, and footprints, so you can customize the perfect solution for your space.
-We have everything from a wall-mounted folding half rack to a beefy, burly, six-post rack with plate storage.

 The attachments are also customizable.
 Choose your pull-up bar, J-cups, safeties, and more.
 Need a Y dip attachment in your life?
 Add it.
 Have no use for a seal row pad?
 Leave it.
 We're all about the "choose your own adventure" genre here.You get a rack, and then you find out you're moving to a smaller space.
 Or maybe your eight-year-old has decided to take that job and move out of their room— now what?